Random Domino Tilings and the Arctic Circle Theorem: Introducing Bias

-Domino tilings have been studied by researchers in statistical mechanics in another guise, namely, dimer-patterns on a square grid; see for instance [\Kasteleyn].
+Domino tilings have been studied by researchers in statistical mechanics in another guise, namely, dimer-patterns on a square grid; see for instance \cite{kasteleyn}.
 Suppose that, as in Kasteleyn's paper, we introduce an energy function that discriminates between horizontal and vertical tiles.
-It is shown in [\Elkies] that the Aztec diamond of order $n$ has $n(n+1)/2 \choose k$ tilings with $2k$ horizontal tiles and $n(n+1)-2k$ vertical tiles (and no tilings in which the number of horizontal tiles or vertical tiles is odd).
+It is shown in \cite{elkies} that the Aztec diamond of order $n$ has $n(n+1)/2 \choose k$ tilings with $2k$ horizontal tiles and $n(n+1)-2k$ vertical tiles (and no tilings in which the number of horizontal tiles or vertical tiles is odd).
 Thus, if we fix $0 \leq p \leq 1$ and assign measure $p^k (1-p)^{n(n+1)/2-k}$ to each tiling of the Aztec diamond of order $n$ with $2k$ horizontal tiles and $n(n+1)-2k$ vertical tiles, we obtain a probability measure on the set of tilings that is a Gibbs state relative to an energy function that assigns energy $-\frac12 \log p$ to horizontal dominoes and $-\frac12 \log (1-p)$ to vertical dominoes.

 It is not hard to show that random domino tilings of Aztec diamonds under this energy function may be iteratively generated by ``biased shuffling,'' in which an empty 2-by-2 block is filled with two horizontal dominoes with probability $p$ and two vertical dominoes with probability $1-p$.
-The temperate zone can be defined as before, and simulation suggests that its boundary is the ellipse $\frac{x^2}{p}+\frac{y^2}{1-p}=1$.
+The temperate zone can be defined as before, and it was shown in \cite{CEP} that its boundary is the ellipse $\frac{x^2}{p}+\frac{y^2}{1-p}=1$.

-We can prove part of this assertion rigorously, using the methods introduced earlier.
+We will prove part of this assertion rigorously, using the methods introduced earlier.
 Each of the four growing ``frozen'' regions can be associated with a Ferrers-diagram (or Young-diagram) growth process.
 For the north and south frozen regions, the probability of growth is $p$; for the east and west, it is $1-p$.
 In all cases, the growth process may in turn be replaced by an asymmetric exclusion process, in which the probability of a particle moving to its right (assuming that there is a vacancy there) is equal to the growth-rate for the growth-process.